andrzejwalk/android-tv-video-player/BACKLOG.md

 - Continue Watching row with progress bars and quick resume entry point
   - Challenges: How do we persist progress accurately?
 How do we sync progress across devices?
 How do we sort by recency reliably?
-  - Plan: add playback progress store (async storage keyed by content id); update on pause/stop; surface sorted row; use progress bar atom component
+  - Plan: add playback progress store (async storage keyed by content id); update on pause/stop;

 - Auto quality selector based on network drops
   - Challenges: How do we detect sustained network slowdowns vs transient blips?
 When do we downshift without overreacting?
 How do we cap minimum acceptable quality?